earlyBirdy/sintrones-edge-ai-starter-kit/README.md

 # 📦 Sintrones Edge AI Starter Kit

 > **“Edge AI Vision + Sensor Gateway” for Vehicle / Factory / City Use**

 This open-source project demonstrates how to deploy real-time AI object detection, sensor data fusion, and industrial dashboards using **Sintrones rugged Edge AI hardware**.
 It’s built for system integrators, developers, and researchers working in transportation, manufacturing, and smart infrastructure.

+> 💡 **Sales + Collaboration**: Use this as a customer-facing PoC and R&D starter kit.
+Ideal for OEMs, system integrators, and smart infrastructure pilots in SEA or global deployments.

 ---